tanhanwei/ar-creature/README.md

 When you open actionLUT.js, you will find only 3 actions included.
 This is because these 4 are the minimum requirements for the script to work.

-In other words, if you are using your own 3D model, you must make sure that your 3D model have the following animations:
+In other words, if you are using your own 3D model, you must make sure that your 3D model has the following animations:

  - NIL.
 Static neutral pose.
  - STAND.IDLE.
 The default stand idling animation.